data-intuitive/viash_docs/creating_components/bash.md

     must_exist: true
   - type: string
     name: --domain
-    description: The domain URL that gets inserted before any relative URLs. or example,"/documentation/intro" could be replaced with "https://my-website/documentation/intro" to create a valid URL.
+    description: The domain URL that gets inserted before any relative URLs.
+For example, "/documentation/intro" could be replaced with "https://my-website/documentation/intro" to create a valid URL.
   - type: string
     name: --output
     description: The path of the output text file that will contain the report.